5 Best Travel Reward Credit Cards

 Starwood Preferred Guest® Credit Card from American Express

 Don't mistake the Starwood Preferred Guest® Credit Card for simply a co-branded hotel credit card.
 The great thing about this card that earns you Starwood Points is that you can not only redeem them for hotel stays, but transfer them to airline programs for flight awards through American Express Membership Rewards.
-You also get discounted travel if you purchase or redeem tarvel through their travel portal.
-Earn up to 5 points on purchases charged directly with SPG hotels and resorts, and 1 point for all other purchases.
+Earn up to 5 points on purchases at participating SPG hotels (that's 2 Starpoints for which you may be eligible as a Card Member, plus the 2 or 3 Starpoints for which you may be eligible as an SPG member), and 1 point for all other purchases.
 Terms and limitations apply.
-The annual fee is $0 for the first year, then $65.
+The annual fee is $0 for the first year, then $95.

-Sign up offer: Earn 10,000 Starpoints after your first purchase on the Card and an additional 15,000 Starpoints after you use your new Card to make $5,000 in purchases within the first 6 months.
-Terms and Restrictions apply.
+Sign up offer: For a limited time, earn 30,000 bonus Starpoints® after you use your new Card to make $3,000 in purchases within the first 3 months.
+Terms and limitations apply.

 Capital One® Venture® Rewards Credit Card

 The Capital One® Venture® Rewards Credit Card is a simple travel rewards card that offers two miles per dollar spent on all purchases.
-Earn unlimited miles and redeem them for statement credit on travel purchases, allowing you to choose any airline or hotel.
+Earn unlimited miles and redeem them for statement credit on travel purchases, allowing you to choose any airline or hotel, and earn miles on your travel rewards.
 There is no annual fee for the first year.
 It's $59 thereafter.

 Sign up offer: Get 40,000 miles once you spend $3,000 on purchases within the first 3 months, equal to $400 in travel.